Rachel Gallagher

 What advice would you give to young women entering your industry?

-My advice to young women entering aviation is that you absolutely can be part of this industry and become pilots too, and I strive to pave the way for other women to shine as leaders in aviation.
+My advice to young women entering aviation is this: you absolutely belong in this industry, and you can become pilots, leaders, and innovators too.
+I’m committed to helping pave the way for more women to shine and lead the future of aviation.

 Q